-These tender and super-flavorful baked turkey meatballs won't weigh you down.
-They're great on their own or tucked into a classic Italian meatball sub.
+These easy, tender, and super-flavorful baked turkey meatballs won't weigh you down.
+They're great on their own, with pasta, or (if you're smarter than average, and aren't we all?) tucked into a classic Italian meatball sub.
+Don't miss them.

 You guys.
 These meatballs.
 These TURKEY meatballs.
 Please hold.

 I just got up to eat one.
 Not even kidding.
 Except...by one, I mean two.
 Don't I always?

 - Leaves you feeling satisfied but not overindulged (unless you want to!)